Taiping Railway Line

 Following Federated Malay States Railway merging the initial 4 lines in 1896, railway Bridge across Perak River in Perak was constructed in 1900.
 Then the West Coast Line between Prai in Penang and Johor Baru was completed in 1909.
 East Coast Line between Tumpat in Kelantan and Gemas in Negeri Sembilan was completed in 1931.

-Until approaching 21st century, Malaysia railway system hardly had any development.
-And the operations was mainly for inter-cities freight transport.
+Until approaching 21st century, Malaysia railway system hardly had any developments.
+And the operations was mainly for inter-city freight transport.

 The first electrified commuter trains were introduced in 1995 to facilitate passengers between Kuala Lumpur and Rawang, and Kuala Lumpur to Seremban.

-Ironically, the railway station which links the first railway in the country was once announced to be demolished to give way to the construction of Ipoh – Padang Besar project.
+Ironically, the railway station which links the first railway in the Malaysia was once announced to be demolished to give way to the construction of Ipoh – Padang Besar project.
 Which is a continuation of Rawang – Ipoh double-tracking electrified railway system (ETS) project.
 The Rawang – Ipoh project already completed and in operations since 2008.

-Taiping railway station – the oldest railway station in the country – being a heritage building in town, also part of Taiping History, should be retained as heritage site and served as tourist attractions.
+Taiping railway station – the oldest railway station in the Malaysia – being a heritage building in town, also part of Taiping History, should be retained as heritage site and served as tourist attractions.